When Should You Consider Using Your 401(k) for Educational Expenses

 - Scholarships, grants, and other financial aid: There are options to receive funding based on merit, need, and other qualifying factors depending on the school or program and your personal circumstances.

-- Work-study programs: These can be part of a financial aid package and are opportunities to make money while studying to help your child afford the educational experience.
+- Work-study programs: These can be part of a financial aid eligibility package and are opportunities to make money while studying to help your child afford the educational experience.

 Often, individuals will fund their education through a combination of the various options above.